 Her classes, which welcome kids ages 7 with family or 8-10 solo, cover an array of Mexican, Italian, Thai, French and other dishes.
-Kids get a taste of the entire process, from chopping to assembly.
+Kids get a taste of different cooking skills, from chopping to assembly.
 And no “kiddie” grub here: They’re making the same enchiladas, mousse and six-cheese ravioli as the grown-ups.

 “I don’t just hand out recipes,” she adds.
 “I make sure all my classes are hands-on and everyone is learning the same skill.
 Everyone has their own cutting board and everything.”